gvwilson/sdxpy/src/func/index.md

    caption="Closures"
 %]

+One common use of closures is
+to turn a function that needs many arguments into one that needs fewer.
+For example,
+Python's built-in `map` function applies a user-defined function to each value in a list:

+[% inc pat="map_double.*" fill="py out" %]

+It's annoying to have to define a one-line function each time we want to use this, so we can instead use a function to define the function we want and rely on closures to remember the extra parameters:

+[% inc file="map_closure.py" keep="keep" %]
+[% inc file="map_closure.out" %]

+In practice,
+most programmers would use `lambda` to wrap a function this way:

+[% inc file="map_lambda.py" keep="keep" %]
+[% inc file="map_lambda.out" %]

-We can use closures to implement objects with truly private data.
+We can also use closures to implement objects with truly private data.
 In the code below,
 for example,
 the function `make_object` creates a dictionary